cdthomp1/mongo-express-node-template/README.md

 ## Intro
 This template is designed to help kick start Node.js applications that use Express.js, MongoDB, and Passport.js.
 Currently the application is set up to use ejs as the view engine, but can be adapted to use either React or Angular if needed by the end user.
 I have layed out the file structure below to help those that wish to use this template get started as quick as possible.

-I personaly use this template and have listed the projects that use it at the end of this article.
+I personally use this template and have listed the projects that use it at the end of this article.

 ## Hot Links
 - [Getting Started](#Getting-Started)